beangusu/Bingcentia/Configurations.md

-# Bingcentia Configuration
+# Optional Mods

+## ENB Configurations
+This list comes shipped with FNENB/NLA Weathers along with Vicious Reshade.
+If you no likey, you could edit the values by pressing the `END` key on your keyboard to bring up the ENB GUI, press the `HOME` key instead to edit the Reshade/turn it off, or try out some reshades from the Nexus.

+### Weather Options
+If none of this really scratches your ENB itch, I've included a way to easily switch from NLA Weathers and FNENB.
+In the left pane of MO2, under the `Weathers` separator, is Cathedral Weathers, Obsidian Weathers, and NAT 3 with their respective patches but all disabled.

+All you need to do take note of where these weather mods and their patches are in the right pane's load order, untick `NLA Weather plugin and resources` and `AOS - NLA Consistency Patch`, enable the weather mod of your choice with its patches, and place these plugins in the load order according to where you took note of them (if you forgot, refer to [Load Order Library](https://loadorderlibrary.com/lists/bingcentia)).
+[ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077?tab=files) is also within the list for you to easily try out different ENBs as you like :)

-## Ultrawide
+## Ultrawide Options
-If you have an Ultrawide monitor, I've included a fix for Dialogue Interface Reshaped.
-Under the MO2 separator labeled `Possible Ultrawide Fixes` is the mod you can enable to get it working.
+If you have an Ultrawide monitor, I've included some fixes you can enable under the `Possible Ultra Widescreen Fixes` separator.

 There may be steps you can take such as reinstalling `Dear Diary`, but these are **unsupported** because I can't help you get it working or test problems with it because I don't have Ultrawide.
 You can always refer to other Wabbajack READMEs or type use the search bar in discord to look for other people's experiences.

-## Copy and Paste in Console
-By default, this mod is set to be Ctrl + Left Shift.

-If you want to change this to how you like it:
-1. Double-click the mod name in MO2 → navigate to the INI tab → change the paste key code using this document https://www.creationkit.com/index.php?title=Input_Script
-2. Press save in the top left corner to apply your changes
-3. Close out of the window, and you're done

-## ENB
-This list comes shipped with FNENB/NLA Weathers along with Vicious Reshade.
-If you no likey, you could edit the values by pressing the `END` key on your keyboard to bring up the GUI, try out some reshades from the Nexus, or just ask in the unofficial support channel on how to remove it so you can add your favorite weather mod :)

 ## Using A Controller

 Due to incompatibilities with _OStim's_ FreeCam, Caco has disabled all controller mods by default.
-The mods can be found under "Controller Options", but serve no purpose so long as you use a mouse and keyboard.
-However, if you wish to play with a controller, you will have to **enable all these mods** and **delete any ControlMap_Custom" file(s) in your Skyrim game directory.**
+The mods can be found under the `Possible Controller Fixes` separator, but serve no purpose so long as you use a mouse and keyboard.
+However, if you wish to play with a controller, you will have to **enable all these mods** and **delete any _ControlMap_Custom_ file(s) in your Skyrim game directory.**

 _If there is no such file in your Skyrim directory, you do not need to worry about it.
 Just make certain one is not present._